-Our clients face employment, labor and employment-related issues on a daily basis.
-Our employment law section provides support for our clients, whether it is simply to be available to answer a specific question or to defend the employer before local, state or federal agencies, or in state or federal court.
+Our clients face employment, labor and employment-related issues daily.
+Our employment law section provides support for our clients, whether available to answer a specific question or defend the employer before local, state or federal agencies or in state or federal court.

 Because of our employment practice scope, we are involved with all stages of employment-related representation, from drafting the employee handbook to counseling employers on developing and implementing employment practices, including conducting harassment investigations.